gavinest/blog/content/posts/unlock-mac-productivity-with-hammerspoon.md

 [Hammerspoon](https://www.hammerspoon.org/) provides a suite of core productivity tools I rely on in my daily workflow.

 The Hammerspoon framework makes it easy to interact with the macOS.
 You can create custom tools and automations or use pre-built ones from the community, called [Spoons](https://www.hammerspoon.org/Spoons/).
+With hotkey bindings, using Spoons becomes seamless and intuitive.

 While Hammerspoon has an official Spoon repository, you can also find Spoons elsewhere online.
 If you're interested in making custom automations, Hammerspoon offers a powerful and well-documented [API](https://www.hammerspoon.org/docs/).

 Below are some community-created Spoons that are essential to my day-to-day: